Site icon Texas Travel Talk

 Summer for Blackberries

-Their bakery and store are open year-round.
-Pick strawberries before May, and blackberry picking after May is available depending on the weather.
-Call before you go or check the website.
-For homemade canned goods & pies, fresh produce, nuts, and candy, head to Frogberg’s Farm.
+Their bakery and store are open all year round.
+Depending on the weather, you can pick strawberries before May and blackberries after May.
+Call before you go or check the website for updates.
+For homemade canned goods and pies, fresh produce, nuts, and candy, head to Frogberg’s Farm.

 • Family Farm – Plantersville, TX